 To help parents and students understand how the College makes its decisions and to acquaint families with the principles and the ground rules of need analysis used by the Office of Student Financial Services, we offer the following explanation of the major factors which determine the financial aid package you have received.
 We hope this will help you understand what we have done, and anticipate any questions you may have.

 Wheaton uses the congressionally mandated Federal Methodology to determine a student’s eligibility for all aid, including Federal Direct Loans, federal grants, state aid, on-campus employment opportunities, and institutional need-based grants.
-The Expected Family Contribution (EFC) is determined from the data a family provides on the Free Application for Federal Student Aid (FAFSA).
+The Student Aid Index (SAI) is determined from the data a family provides on the Free Application for Federal Student Aid (FAFSA) and is used to determine eligibility for aid.

-The factors most critical in determining what parents are expected to pay include income, assets, the number of family members, and the number of children enrolled in college during the application year.
-Student summer earnings plus student assets are considered to determine the student contribution from the total cost of attendance.
+The factors most critical in determining what parents are expected to pay include income, assets and the number of family members.
+Student earnings plus student assets are considered to determine the student contribution from the total cost of attendance.
 An award package composed of grant, loan funds, and campus earnings expectation is provided to assist in meeting the need that results.
 The following factors are central to the need analysis formula:

 Family Size